-- 1. A GPA of 3.00 on all prior college work, including pre-requisite courses. - 2.
+- 1. The required transfer GPA on all prior college work, including pre-requisite courses. - 2.
 No repeats related to academic failure of pre-requisite science and science lab courses (anatomy & lab, physiology & lab, microbiology & lab, chemistry & lab).
 Students must have a minimum of C (a C- is not accepted) on all pre-requisite science courses. - 3.
-A score of 80% or higher on the HESI Exam. - 4.
-Take and pass Florida International University's Introduction to Nursing class (NUR 3017) before transfer. - 5.
-Complete the application and essay of professional goals for the Nursing Program. - 6.
-Complete the application for admission to Florida International University.
+A score passing score on Entrance (current) Exam. - 4.
+Complete the application for admission to Florida International